 I can’t really believe that this is still an issue, or that it was ever an issue.
 Yet, here we are.
 Back in Revit 2017, I don’t remember exactly, but Autodesk made some long overdue changes to the Text Note object in Revit.
 Yay!
 Unfortunately, it also meant that for some reason, the exact same Text note created in 2016, now was a little larger (physical size when printed to scale) when printed out of Revit 2018/19.
 Why is that an issue you ask?
 Well, it turns out that bounding boxes that controlled Text Note widths, were not getting bigger, so longer/larger text now dropped to next line, causing Text Notes on tightly packed details to overlap, run off the pages etc. Not good.

-When I was still at HOK, we had an intern in SF (Alberto Tono), that tried to sort it all out.
-He got close using a Dynamo script, then asked me to review it, and make any necessary changes to make the whole thing work/work better.
+When I was still at HOK, we had an intern in SF (Alberto Tono), whom with the help of a seasoned vet Shaun Peppers at HOK San Francisco, tried to sort it all out.
+They got close using a Dynamo script, then asked me to review it, and make any necessary changes to make the whole thing work/work better.
 Here’s what we came up with at the end:

 Open file in Revit 2016 then: